eliranwong/uniquebibleapp-webtop/README.md

 You can also launch Unique Bible App from a terminal app by running:

 > uba

+# Access Unique Bible App Files

+If you want to add bibles or some other resources manually to Unique Bible App, you may want to know where is the UniqueBible folder.

+If you follow our suggestions in https://github.com/eliranwong/uniquebibleapp-webtop#for-end-users

+Unique Bible App is installed in home directory on both host os and webtop.

+With web browser, you can access the files in /config/UniqueBible/ with file manager Thunar.

+You can also use your host file manager to access the "UniqueBibleApp" folder, located in your home directory.

 # Run Unique Bible App in non-fullscreen mode